-Facebook retargeting facilitates marketers to reach out to the users who visited their website but left without initiating a purchase.
-Facebook puts the relevant advertisements of the company in the news feeds of the users who share a similar interest or visit similar websites.
+Facebook retargeting enables marketers to connect with users who visited their website but left without initiating a purchase.
+Facebook displays relevant company advertisements in the news feeds of users who share similar interests or visit similar websites.

 Steps For Creating Facebook Pixels

 Creating Facebook Pixels for retargeting ads involves several steps: